Are cover letters still relevant in 2025?

 What are the benefits of crafting a cover letter?

-It can set you apart from the crowd – Showcasing your personality, by detail who you are and what makes you tick, in a cover letter, can enhance your cultural fit for an organisation, whereas the resume only showcases your technical abilities.
+It can set you apart from the crowd – Showcasing your personality, by detailing who you are and what makes you tick, in a cover letter, can enhance your cultural fit for an organisation, whereas the resume only showcases your technical abilities.

 It allows you to tailor your application – you don’t want to make your resume too long, so a cover letter can show a potential employer your motivation for a role, and desire to work for that particular company or organisation.